-The top dark grey panel which starts at the 3 lines at the top left of your screen.
+The top dark grey panel starts at the 3 lines at the top left of your screen.

 This is where you can access your profile picture, go to your canvas, set up your new machine, calibrate it, and access Cricut access among other things.

 I won’t be going into much detail here!
 Just explore and enjoy getting to know your space:) Then going across the top you have the title of your piece, my projects, save, and make it.